Kenya: Kadhi says condom use 'acceptable'

 Source:

-The Muslim community does not oppose the use of condoms in totality, Chief Kadhi Sheikh Hammad Kassim has said.
+The Nation (Nairobi) The Muslim community does not oppose the use of condoms in totality, Chief Kadhi Sheikh Hammad Kassim has said.

 Sheikh Kassim advised Muslims to get facts right before opposing the use of condoms, saying there were instances the religion permitted it.